kannans/bootstrap-start-app/README.md

 ```
 #### 2. Configure Webpack
-Update accordingly the boiler plate configuration at `webpack.common.js` and `webpack.dev.js`files for developent.
+Update the boiler plate configuration at `webpack.common.js` and `webpack.dev.js`files for developent.

 ### How can we use this starter application in development?